grumpyclimber/portfolio/README.md

 ### 📋 [Project feedback](https://github.com/grumpyclimber/portfolio/tree/main/ml/nlp_feedback) -  Scraping and analyzing projects feedback.
 Another BeautifulSoup scraping session gathered feedback to all of the published projects on Dataquest forum.
 Having gathered a lof of text data.
 I've tested different NLP techniques, applied supervised and unsupervised machine learning models to analyze text data.

+### 🚲 [Bike Sharing](https://github.com/grumpyclimber/portfolio/tree/main/ml/bikes) - Using multiple regression models to predict rental count
+Random Forest hyperparameter optimization using GridSearch, gathering more weather data using meteostat, testing various regression models, small steps into stacking models: averaging predictions of multiple models and using neural network model as a meta model.

 ---
 <a name="intros"></a>
 # Tricks and intros: